 of living beings in time and space, acknowledging the urge of each

 and all to survive, prosper, and regenerate.
 The work is future-oriented and often deals with highly disturbed or stressed sites.

-We also enhance woodlands and establish woodland wildflower gardens, productive woodland understories, and food forest gardens.
-Water issues, whether too much or too little, are dealt with by adjusting topography and hydrology for maximum benefit, and fitting new plantings to the conditions.
-We're experienced with coastal wetlands, streambanks, ephemeral streambeds, ponds and pond edges too.
+Water issues, whether too much or too little, are dealt with by adjusting topography and hydrology for maximum benefit, and with fitting new plantings to the conditions.